stackneo/deltafin/README.md

 - Find an alternative to using selenium to scrape public users

-- Grab the ID of a media file without having to copy paste it.

 - Potentially make binaries for Windows/Linux.

 - Create skynet.